docsforadobe/after-effects-scripting-guide/docs/sources/footagesource.md

 #### Description

 A frame rate to use instead of the `nativeFrameRate` value.
 If set to 0, the `nativeFrameRate` is used instead.
-It is an error to set this value if [FootageSource.isStill](#footagesourceisstill) is true.
+It is an error to set this value if [FootageSource.isStill](#footagesourceisstill) is `true`.
 It is an error to set this value to 0 if [removePulldown](#footagesourceremovepulldown) is not set to `PulldownPhase.OFF`.
 If this is 0 when you set `removePulldown` to a value other than `PulldownPhase.OFF`, then this is automatically set to the value of `nativeFrameRate`.

 #### Type